 Requirements and Grading

 Please see the Proposal Grading Rubric for grading details.
-Please see Example Proposal for reference.
-Note that this proposal is an excellent example of what is expected of a proposal that would receive an "A" grade.
+Please see Example Proposal as a guideline for document detail and length.
+(However, be aware that this proposal uses a rubric from previous years)